 2.1.
 General description of the different models

 This benchmark study seeks to determine how spatial and isotopic complexity induces a bias in reaction rate tallies.
 Thus, it will consist of several stages of increasing complexity to isolate the effect of 2D, 3D, and isotopic complexity on flux tallies.
-A summary of the six benchmark models that are proposed here is provided in Table [BenchEx], where there are three models for reactor (R) configurations and three models for storage (S) configurations.
+A summary of the six benchmark models that are proposed here is provided in Table 1, where there are three models for reactor (R) configurations and three models for storage (S) configurations.
 The details of each configurations are provided below, together with the description of the tally locations.